Discover LCPS

 Will the presence of canine teams create a stigma around certain students or groups within the school?

-The use of these canine teams across high schools will not target any single geographic area or school population.
-These teams will visit all LCPS high schools to perform scans of the buildings.
+The use of these canine teams across high schools does not target any single geographic area or school population.
+These teams visit all LCPS high schools to perform scans of the buildings.

 Will these canine scans continue into the following school year?